Chasmical/flag-emojis-for-windows/README.md

    fonttools.exe ttx merged.ttx
    ```

-10. And now just install the font, and everything should work!
+10. And now just install the `merged.ttf` font, and everything should work!